North America·Mexico·Updated April 29, 2026

 What scams target tourists in Monterrey?

-The most frequently reported tourist scams in Monterrey are Express Kidnapping via Street Taxis, Unlicensed Taxi Safety Risk, ATM Robbery and Card Skimming, with 4 classified as high severity.
+The most frequently reported tourist scams in Monterrey are Express Kidnapping via Street Taxis, Unlicensed Taxi Safety Risk, ATM Robbery and Card Skimming, with 6 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Monterrey?